microsoft/teams-powerapps-app-templates/Boards/Documentation/README.md

-# Boards App Template - Documentations
+# Boards Sample App Template - Documentation

 ## How to use
 * [Use Boards sample app template](boards.md)